-The judge took the paper by one corner and flipped it open, spread it on the desk and mumbled to himself.
+The judge took the paper by one corner and flipped it open, spread it on the desk and scanned it, mumbling to himself.
 Still pilfering in the drawer, he located his black-framed bifocals and positioned them on his nose, his ears, still reading.
 He grunted.